deep-foundation/dev/readme.md

 ## Server usage with domain

+### Preparation

-- make this ports port is accessable from the internet to a machine:
+Make this ports port is accessable from the internet to a machine:

 HTTP port for cerbot to be able to authenticate the domain ownership